laurikari/exfilguard/docs/configuration.md

 - **Methods**: Only `GET` and `HEAD` requests
 - **Status codes**: 200, 203, 204, 205, 206, 301, 302
+- **Bypass**: Requests with `Authorization` or `Cookie` headers are never served from cache and are not stored
 - **Not cached**: Responses with `no-store` or `private` directives

+#### Request Cache Directives

+Request-side cache controls are honored for bypass.
+If a request includes `Cache-Control: no-cache`, `Cache-Control: no-store`, `Cache-Control: max-age=0`, or `Pragma: no-cache`, the cache will not be used and the response will not be stored.
+Caching decisions otherwise follow upstream response headers plus `force_cache_duration` from policy rules.

 #### Eviction